Formulation, Stability & Delivery

 Machine Learning–Assisted Image Analysis of Sub-Visible Particles in Biologics Drug Products: A Comparative Study Using Micro-Flow Imaging (MFI) and FlowCam

-Photo of Yi Li, Senior Research Scientist I, Gilead Sciences Inc. , Principal Scientist , Gilead Sciences Inc
+Photo of Yi Li, Principal Scientist, Gilead Sciences Inc. , Principal Scientist , Gilead Sciences Inc

-Yi Li, Senior Research Scientist I, Gilead Sciences Inc. , Principal Scientist , Gilead Sciences Inc
+Yi Li, Principal Scientist, Gilead Sciences Inc. , Principal Scientist , Gilead Sciences Inc

 A novel image-based deep-learning workflow was developed to accurately identify inherent, intrinsic, and extrinsic subvisible particles (SvP) in biologic products.
 The workflow incorporates transfer-learning feature extraction, ground truth label cleaning via AI similarity search, and modern computer vision models to achieve fast and robust classifications.
 This comparative, cross-platform study highlights the value of modern object-detection architectures in enhancing SvP identification and reducing dependency on confirmatory tests, thereby improving process understanding within biologics development.